Aurelien-Gg/Cryo-pip/TomoSort/READme.md

 ## 📋 Overview

-TomoSort is a powerful bash script that automatically organizes your tomography data files (`.mdoc`, `.eer`, `.gain`) into a well-structured directory hierarchy and optionally submits alignment jobs to the SLURM scheduler.
+TomoSort is a script that automatically organizes your tomography data files (`.mdoc`, `.eer`, `.gain`) into a well-structured directory hierarchy and optionally submits alignment jobs to the SLURM scheduler.
 It eliminates the tedious manual organization steps in your tomography processing pipeline!

 ## ✨ Features